 SEAS – Socially Engaged Art Salon is a space for exhibitions, events and workshops that concentrates on socially and politically engaged practices and themes.

-SEAS is set in the heart of Brighton in an 18th building that was built for servants of the Royal Pavilion.
-It is also the house and the brainchild of Gil Mualem-Doron, a mid-career artist and curator, his partner and their two small dogs.
+It was founded in 2016 in a small house the heart of Brighton in an 18th building that was built for servants of the Royal Pavilion.
 SEAS’s unique model of home-gallery fulfil a need for a dedicated space for socially engaged art, and for a more welcoming (both for artists and visitors) homely and less regimented setting.
-Launched in May 2016 SEAS has already several group exhibitions in which about 500 people visited in each.
-SEAS also hosts workshops, artists talks and an artist residency.
-It is connected to various local and national art organisations among them Creative Future, Counterpoints Art, Platforma, ONCA, and Fabrica and gained the support of the Mayor of Brighton.

 Somewhere Over the Rainbow…

 A conversation between Lucy Finchett-Maddock & Gil Mualem-Doron

 Lucy: SEAS celebrate a year since it opened in May 2016, how seas came about?